 "One resides over us all: the Living Tribunal.
 He is the judge of cosmic entities, and ensures that the laws are obeyed.
 He is Balance.
-We serve, and we maintain reality, we maintain the Balance, by existing.
+We serve, and we maintain reality, we maintain the balance, by existing.
 Under out direct employ, are heralds.
 They have various purposes.
-For Galactus they act as seekers, for Eternity they are fates, and my heralds undertake aspects of my role."
+For Galactus they act as seekers, for Eternity they are fates, and I have omens that represent aspects of my role."

 Death, was, in fact, going somewhere with this.
-He rarely said things without meaning, and, annoyingly, they frequently contained several more.
+He rarely said things without meaning, and, annoyingly, they frequently contained several more in disguise.
 "Under your hand, my Hallows were united in the manner they were intended.
-You conquered your fear and released your attachments, and in doing so mastered my very essence.
-You are worthy being a Herald of Death."
+You released your attachment to the mortal realm, and in doing so mastered my very essence.
+You are worthy being an Omen of Death."

 Harry didn't like the sound of that.
-"Don't I get a say in this?"
+A bad feeling crept in, strangely muted.
+"Do I get a say in this?"

 Death smiled blandly.
 "I have been waiting for you."

-"So then this was my fate, all along?"
+"So then this was my destiny, all along?"
 The words tasted bitter.

-"You call it fate, I call it time.
+"You call it destiny, I call it time.
 Same concept, different perspective.
 Essentially, yes, this was, is and will be inevitable.
-You are my ambassador for humans.
+You are my ambassador for sentient life.
 Death has many elements; you need only concern yourself with steadiness.
-Death is steady in the sense that it is reliable, resolute, and prevailing.
+Death is resolute and prevailing.
 And above all, Death always answers the call of life."

 "No, I'm done with fate!
 I played that part, I earned my life and I want it back, damn it.
 I won't do it!"

 "Child, you don't have to do anything.
 We serve our existence by existing."